2009 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2009.
 This was the same list used in the 2003 season, with the exceptions of Fred, Ida, and Joaquin, which replaced Fabian, Isabel, and Juan, respectively.
-The names Fred and Ida were used for the first time this year.
-There were no names retired this year; thus, the same list was used again in the 2015 season.
+Storms were named Fred and Ida for the first time in 2009.
+No names were retired following the season, so the same list was used again for the 2015 season.

 Season effects

 This is a table of all of the storms that formed in the 2009 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2009 USD.